derailed/popeye/README.md

 This initial drop is brittle.
 Popeye will most likely blow up...

-- You're running older versions of Kubernetes.
+* You're running older versions of Kubernetes.
 Popeye works best Kubernetes 1.13+.
-- You don't have enough RBAC fu to manage your cluster (see RBAC section below)
+* You don't have enough RBAC fu to manage your cluster (see RBAC section below)
-- Your cluster does not run a metric server.
+* Your cluster does not run a metric server.

 ---

-## RBAC POW
+## RBAC POW!

-In order for Popeye to do his work, the signed in user must have enough oomph to list and get the resources mentioned above as well as metrics-server get/list access.
+In order for Popeye to do his work, the signed in user must have enough oomph to get/list the resources mentioned above as well as metrics-server get/list access.

 ---

 ## Disclaimer